Search

 Emply bucket directly into open grate

-• Use a powered stair climber to reduce effort of carrying of loads, and reduce force needed to move loads up and down stairs.
+• Use a powered stair climber to reduce the effort and force needed to move loads up and down stairs.

 Powered stair climber